Practical Scything and Meadow Management Course

 Location: North Meadow NNR, Cricklade.
 The whole course will be conducted outside on the meadow with limited shelter.

-Timing: 10am to 4pm (9am collect scythes and tea/coffee)
+Timing: 10am to 4pm (9am Meet and collect scythes)

 What to Bring

 - Water bottle and/or thermos flask